-We are proud to help run a full cycle of seasonal woodland activities in partnership with the truly inspiring charity, Mind in Furness.
+We proudly ran a full cycle of seasonal woodland activities between May 2022 and May 2024 in partnership with the truly inspiring charity, Mind in Furness.

-Our activities provide the opportunity for Mind clients to connect with the outdoor environment, overcome social isolation, learn new skills, build personal resilience and improve mental health and wellbeing.
+Our activities provided the opportunity for Mind clients to connect with the outdoor environment, overcome social isolation, learn new skills, build personal resilience and improve mental health and wellbeing.

-Following the very successful delivery of this project over 12 months in 2022/3, generously funded by Cumbria Community Foundation, we are delighted to have secured further funding from a number of grant providers.
-The current 12-month programme runs from April 2023 to March 2024.
-Clients attend monthly one-day sessions.
-These offer a full cycle of seasonal woodland activities, providing the chance to connect with nature, better understand its flora and fauna and learn traditional woodland skills.
+Following the very successful delivery of this project over 12 months in 2022/3, generously funded by Cumbria Community Foundation, we secured further funding from a number of grant providers.
+The monthly programme ran a full cycle of seasonal woodland activities, providing the chance to connect with nature, better understand its flora and fauna and learn traditional woodland skills.

-All sessions are inclusive and accessible to a wide range of Mind Clients experiencing mental health challenges.
+All sessions were inclusive and accessible to a wide range of Mind Clients experiencing mental health challenges.
 Many also face problems such as poor physical health, poverty and social isolation.

-The participants contribute to the design and structure of the sessions which are all delivered and facilitated by local volunteers, alongside our wonderful experts Mary Fletcher and Duncan Goulder.
-There is always a choice of activities which could include habitat surveys, mindful guided walks, art projects using natural materials, and greenwood activities The opportunity to learn traditional countryside skills helps the participants build confidence and improve their physical fitness.
+The participants contributed to the design and structure of the sessions which are all delivered and facilitated by local volunteers, alongside our wonderful experts Mary Fletcher and Duncan Goulder.
+There was always a choice of activities which could include habitat surveys, mindful guided walks, art projects using natural materials, and greenwood activities The opportunity to learn traditional countryside skills helped the participants build confidence and improve their physical fitness.

 We are very grateful for the grant support that enables us to run this project.
 Funding is provided by the Cumbria Community Foundation, the Countryside Land and Business Association, the Frieda Scott Charitable Trust, the Ulverston CGP Trust Fund and The Walney Extension Community Fund.